j0sephh123/fun-with-bun/README.md

 ### Backend & Frontend

 - [ ] **Delete Functionality**
+  - [x] Add boilerplate for delete icon
   - [ ] Add API endpoint for deleting a project
   - [ ] Implement frontend logic for deletion (confirmation dialog, API call)
+  - [ ] Deleting a project should delete the associated media with it
 - [ ] **Edit Name Functionality**
   - [ ] Add API endpoint for editing project name
   - [ ] Implement frontend logic for editing name (form, API call)